mateo-rfz/flux/README.md

 ## ✨ Features
 - Flexible and customizable shell prompt (`~/.flux.conf`)
+- You can navigate between directories using the built-in cd command
 - Persistent command history (`~/.flux_history`)
 - Lightweight — depends only on standard C and POSIX system calls
 - Simple command execution via `execvp`